w-v/3letterdomainsfr/README.md

 # 3letterdomainsfr
-to get a list of 3 letter available domains in .fr related post with the list as of Dec 17 is on [](my blog)
+to get a list of 3 letter available domains in .fr related post with the list as of Dec 17 is on [https://sites.google.com/site/0x00007f5dee71f2f0/](my blog)

 ## Getting Started
+1. Clone this repository
-1. Download the AFNIC database for .fr available domain names from http://opendata.afnic.fr/fr/produits-et-services/le-fr/opendata-fr.html
+1. Download the AFNIC database for .fr taken domain names from http://opendata.afnic.fr/fr/produits-et-services/le-fr/opendata-fr.html
 1. Extract it in the 3letterdomainsfr folder
 1. run : ```3letterdomainsfr```